SunandanBose/practiceDS/README.md

 # practiceDS

-We want to add a list of DS problems that we have solved to come back for a reference later
+We want to add a list of DS problems that we have solved to come back for reference later

 Sl.
 No.| Problem Name                       | Problem Explanation | Solution1 | Test |Solution2|
 -------| -----------------------------------|:-------------------:|---------:|------|------|